dgaydukov/cert-aws/files/sa.md

 ###### SOA and CAA
 SOA (Start of Authority) - record in DNS containing administrative info about zone, email, last update time.
+You can use dig (domain information groper) utility to group(grip/get) information about dns

 You can get it by `dig SOA +multiline google.com`, email is `root@amazon.com`
 ```